hth313/boost41/doc/stack.rst

 .. index:: push; return stack

-Push the RPN return stack on the buffer stack.
-This also clears all stack levels as the buffer stack can be seen as an extension of the RPN return stack.
+Push the call stack on the buffer stack.
+This also clears all current stack levels as the  buffer stack can be seen as an extension to the call stack.

 POPRST
 ------

 .. index:: pop; return stack

-Pop the RPN return stack from the buffer stack.
+Pop the call stack from the buffer stack.

 PUSHST
 ------